 Department of Psychology

 The Department of Psychology at Coastal Carolina University offers both a major (Bachelor of Science) and a minor in psychology.
-For students interested in more specialized training, the department also offers concentrations in behavioral neuroscience and forensics, as well as a gerontology certificate program.
+For students interested in more specialized training, the department also offers concentrations in behavioral neuroscience and forensics.
 More information on all of these offerings and their requirements can be found in the links and descriptions below.

 Bachelor of Science in Psychology